ispc/ispc/examples/xpu/README.txt

-It executes the program for the given number of iterations in particular thread space, rendering an image of fixed size each time and measuring the computation time with serial and ispc implementations on CPU and GEN.
+It executes the program for the given number of iterations in particular thread space, rendering an image of fixed size each time and measuring the computation time with serial and ispc implementations on CPU and Xe.

 SGEMM